andreapavoni/andreapavoni.github.io/_posts/2013-8-20-a-rails-4-tutorial-application-for-beginners.md

 Now, the fun part.
 Restart your rails server with `rails server` and go to [http://localhost:3000/bookmarks](http://localhost:3000/bookmarks).
 If you followed the above example in console, you should already see the Bookmark created earlier, otherwise, you can create a new one by clicking on _New bookmark_ link.

 Try [http://localhost:3000/bookmarks.json](http://localhost:3000/bookmarks.json) and see what you'll get.
-You still haven't wrote a single line of Ruby, and it already does a lot of things.
+You still haven't written a single line of Ruby, and it already does a lot of things.
 Awesome, isn't it? :-)

 ## Adding users and authentication